ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 #### Nice features

-{{< figure src = "amara-interface.png" alt = "Interface of Amara.org" caption = "The interface of Amara is divided in different sections each focusing on distinct aspects of captioning." class = "center" >}}
+{{< figure src = "amara-interface.png" alt = "Interface of Amara.org" caption = "The interface of Amara is divided in different sections each focusing on distinct aspects of captioning.
+The video is on the top.
+The middle part shows a timeline with the duration of each caption.
+The bottom part shows the text and the caption editor as well as a conservation window on the bottom right." class = "center" >}}

 Amara.org has a set of useful features that increase your efficiency a bit.
 The most notable ones in our opinion are: